cundodev/sql-practice/README.md

   </p>
 </details>

-###### 19.Show first_name, last_name, and the total number of admissions attended for each doctor.
+###### 19. Show first_name, last_name, and the total number of admissions attended for each doctor.
 Every admission has been attended by a doctor.

 <details>
   <summary>Solution</summary>